 The NHS Transformation Directorate has worked with other NHS bodies to streamline what have been seen as onerous procurement processes.

 This has seen the production of a new section on the Health Systems Support framework (HSSF) to respond to the requirements of new technologies.

 The HSSF provides a quick and easy route to access support services from innovative third party suppliers at the leading edge of health and care system reform, including advanced analytics, population health management, digital and service transformation.

 There have also been new strands of work on remote monitoring and ophthalmology (see section on Innovation Delivery, further on) where frameworks have allowed NHS teams to be introduced to the range of suppliers that meet the standards of the framework.
 Suppliers of innovations that deliver improvements to these digital pathways can include themselves on the following frameworks:

-We acknowledge that more work needs to be done in this area and a full review of procurement by the NHSX commercial team is scheduled in 2021.
-NHSX, together with NHS England and NHS Improvement, is working on a commercial transformational project to establish framework governance models that span the digital category, with links to co-ordinated frameworks as well as non-framework procurements that cover all areas of digital and IT spend across the whole care system.
+We acknowledge that more work needs to be done in this area and a full review of procurement by our commercial team is scheduled.
+We are working on a commercial transformational project to establish framework governance models that span the digital category, with links to co-ordinated frameworks as well as non-framework procurements that cover all areas of digital and IT spend across the whole care system.
 This work seeks to deliver a framework strategy, rationalising frameworks and supporting vendors and buyers on their procurement journey.